LilithTundrus/e621-API-Docs/docs/Posts.md

 # Posts

 Posts are the main section of e621.
 They are media uploaded by users or the artists themselves.
 They contain a set of _tags_ that describe the post, _notes_ about the post.
-The can also be _commented_ on.
+They can also be _commented_ on.
 A lot of e621 'actions' revolve around them.

 An index of all most recent posts can be found [here](https://e621.net/post/index)

 ## GET Endpoints